-Full of creaminess and healthy fats, avocados are a wonderful addition to your healthy lifestyle and can be eaten often!
+Full of creaminess and healthy fats, avocados are a wonderful addition to your healthy lifestyle and can be eaten often.
+And these Stuffed Avocados are a great way to add them to your diet!

-I love them scooped right out of the skin, with a sprinkle of salt & pepper, or simply diced and tossed in with other foods such as salads, soups or nourish bowls.
+I love avocados in many ways, scooped right out of the skin, with a sprinkle of salt & pepper, or simply diced and tossed in with other foods such as salads, soups or nourish bowls.
 I also use them as a condiment for burgers and sandwiches, they make a great replacement for mayo.

 They are extremely versatile and can be served in many ways.
 Today we’ll be serving them stuffed, and as you can imagine they taste amazing with a variety of fillings!

-But before we get to the recipe, I thought it would be fun to share a few facts about avocados…
+But before we get to the recipe, here’s a few facts about avocados

 - You probably already know that avocados are considered a fruit, but did you know they are technically a berry – a very large single-seeded berry.